guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.en-us.md

 #### Handle exceptions by category:

-You can have different response to different group of issues:
+You can have different responses to different groups of issues:

 ```py
 try: